‘Terminator’ Reboot Lands James Cameron And Tim Miller For 2019 Film

 Cameron has yet to comment on his involvement in the making of 2019’s Terminator reboot, but the Avatar director has remained largely silent about the franchise since he finished the 1991 film.

-Cameron did, however, say a few things about 2015’s Terminator Genisys in his interview with Yahoo.
+Cameron did, however, say a few things about 2015’s Terminator Genisys in his interview with Yahoo News.
 The director admitted he recognized a few things while watching the 2015 film and praised it for being “very respectful” of his first two original films.

 “Then all of the sudden, it just swerves.
 And now I’m going on a journey.
 I feel like the franchise has been reinvigorated, like this is a renaissance.”

-Cameron is apparently returning to oversee the franchise to save the Terminator reboot from the poor reviews and disappointing box office figures it had seen with 2015’s Terminator Genisys, co-starring Arnold Schwarzenegger and Game of Thrones star Emilia Clarke.
+Cameron is apparently returning to oversee the franchise to save the Terminator reboot from the poor reviews and disappointing box-office figures it had seen with 2015’s Terminator Genisys, co-starring Arnold Schwarzenegger and Game of Thrones actress Emilia Clarke.

 James Cameron consulting on a new Terminator film, with Deadpool's Tim Miller as potential director: https://t.co/Fj17yAZvYS pic.twitter.com/Rbmgofh88s